Cycle Canada Bicycle Tours

 MonteVelo is a three-day tour that connects two of Canada's most historic cities — Ottawa and Montreal.

-MonteVelo is a supported bicycle tour where cyclists explore Canada's capital region and ride from Ottawa to Montréal.
+MonteVelo is a bicycle tour where cyclists explore Canada's capital region and ride from Ottawa to Montréal.
 The gentle pace of this ride allows ample time to enjoy local attractions, or take side trips.
 Evenings will be a time to socialize.
 Breakfasts are provided by local hosts or in local restaurants.
-There is a group dinner included in the package and we'll make suggestions for dinner at locations near where you stay.

 To learn more about the level of support on Cycle Canada's tours please visit Frequently Asked Questions